 Emma joined Birketts in spring 2014, having worked as a family lawyer in well-respected firms in Essex (mainly in Chelmsford) throughout her career.
-She is a Senior Associate in our Family and Matrimonial Team.
+She is a Partner in our Family and Matrimonial Team.
 Emma assists clients with a full range of issues involving family law, including:

 - cohabitation agreements;

 - divorce and financial issues arising from divorce;

 - unmarried couples dealing with financial issues arising from separation;

 - domestic violence and injunctions.

 Emma is a Resolution accredited specialist in Advance Financial Provision 1 and Private Children Law.
 She is a trained collaborative lawyer, giving her clients the option to resolve their difficulties in a non-contentious manner.

 Emma qualified as a Solicitor in October 1997.
 She has developed a particular interest in financial issues surrounding relationships and disputes between parents and children.
 Many of her clients have complex financial arrangements or face extremely difficult decisions around ongoing arrangements for their children.